 Change in Control.
 The treatment of outstanding awards upon the occurrence of a change in control shall be determined by the Compensation Committee.
-In general, except as may be otherwise prescribed by the Compensation Committee in an evidence of award, a change in control will be deemed to have occurred upon the occurrence (after the original effective date of the 2020 Plan) of any of the following events (subject to certain exceptions and limitations as further described in the Amended 2020 Plan): (1)the acquisition by any person, directly or indirectly, of at least 20% of the combined voting power of our outstanding securities; (2) the consummation of certain reorganizations, mergers and consolidations involving us; (3) the consummation of the sale or other disposition of all or substantially all of our assets; (4) the consummation of a plan of complete liquidation or dissolution; or (5) a majority of our Board of Directors is made up of directors who are not "Initial Directors," meaning directors who were members of the Board of Directors on the original effective date of the 2020 Plan.
+In general, except as may be otherwise prescribed by the Compensation Committee in an evidence of award, a change in control will be deemed to have occurred upon the occurrence (after the original effective date of the 2020 Plan) of any of the following events (subject to certain exceptions and limitations as further described in the Amended 2020 Plan): (1)the acquisition by any person, directly or indirectly, of at least 20% of the combined voting power of our outstanding securities; (2) the consummation of certain reorganizations, mergers and consolidations involving us; (3) the consummation of the sale or other disposition of all or substantially all of our assets; (4) the consummation of a plan of complete liquidation or dissolution; or (5) a majority of our Board of Directors is made up of directors who are not "Initial Directors," meaning directors who were members of the Board of Directors on the original effective date of the 2020 Plan or were elected or nominated by a majority of the Initial Directors then on the Board of Directors, as described in the Amended 2020 Plan.